+Where Is the Recreational Discussion Auf Deutschland?
 The recreational movement, generally, has been handed several black eyes for the last three years.
 Namely, that greater reform was not preserved in the first cannabis legalization that passed, albeit unanimously, in the German Parliament in 2017.
 However, as many recognized, the first, most important hurdle had just been broached.
 And indeed, that cautious strategy has created a steadily increasing, high quality (at least for the most part) medical market that is unmatched anywhere in the world except perhaps Israel.

 Now, however, there are other issues in the room.
 The CBD discussion is mired in endless hypocrisy and meddling at both the state country level and the EU.
 There are many Germans who are keen to try cannabis beyond any idea of cannabis as therapy.
 Remember that Germany has largely managed to contain the outbreak, despite the emergence of several recent but isolated hotspots of late.
 In Frankfurt, for example, with the exception of more people on kurzarbeit (which is not visible), most street traffic proceeds apace these days with masks on, but with that exception or two, feels pretty much back to “normal.”
 And of course, economic development in the form of exports is one of Germany’s favorite pastimes.

 Beyond that, the needle has absolutely moved across Europe.
 Several countries, including Greece and Portugal as well as the UK’s Channel Islands, have already jumped on the cannabis economic development bandwagon, and this is only going to encourage the Germans as well as other similar conversations across the region.
 It has even showed up in France.